 How to lose weight

 Depending on the amount of excess weight, a simple diet or a more structured regimen of weight loss may be advised.
 We routinely assist individuals with their weight loss efforts and provide counseling during the initial surgical visit.
-Patients also enjoy easy access to our experienced in-house registered dietitian.
+Patients also enjoy easy access to our experienced registered dietitian.
 With this approach, it is hoped that any weight loss that is achieved before surgery will be maintain afterwards.